Does my child need chiropractic care?

 During the first few years of life, children will develop from helpless infants into fearless adventurers.
 Bumps and falls naturally come with your child’s desire to learn everything about the world around them in the quickest amount of time possible, but these bumps and falls will cause trauma to the spine.
 When spinal bones lose their normal position or ability to move during this stage of tremendous physical growth, possible permanent deformities can occur.
 Left uncorrected, these small cumulative traumas can have far-reaching effects.

-While a Doctor of Chiropractic doesn’t treat or cure illnesses, many common childhood disorders may be the result of nervous system interference or malfunction caused by spine related problems, such as:
+While a Doctor of Chiropractic doesn’t treat or cure illnesses, many common childhood disorders may be the result of nervous system interference or malfunction caused by spine related problems.

 The Vertebral Subluxation Complex